3 Basic Shibori Techniques: Kumo, Arashi, Itajime

 Next, up is Arashi, a pole dyeing technique.
 The word Arashi, means storm, and in this technique twine is used to create directional lines.
 This effect is achieved through wrapping fabric around a dowel or pole, securing it with twine, then dyeing it.
 For this method, a deeper vat or 3 gallon bucket works well and the fabric can also be scrunched up toward the end of the pole.
 Below, you can see a pair of white pants, which are wrapped around a dowel.
 When I submerge the pole, I tend to scrunch the fabric toward one end of the pole.
 I was amazed at the Shibori results on a silk pocket square that I dyed for my husband's trip to Peru.

 A 3rd method is Itajime Shibori, using various folds to pleat the fabric then securing it with shapes.
 Then shapes are applied to resist the dye leaving the space where the shape is placed in white.
 Shapes can be cut from a variety of materials including wood, cardboard and plexiglas.

 In the first example, you will see how I folded the fabric, using a basic accordion fold shown here, to make it long and narrow, then I folded a right triangle back and forth.
 Once it was all folded up, I clamp it using 2 wooden triangles and secure it with rubber bands.

-TIP: I cut these triangles by cutting a rectangle (or square) diagonally in half forming, 2 right triangles with a 30/60 degree angles.
+Please note: I cut these triangles by cutting a rectangle (or square) diagonally in half to form 2 right triangles with 30 and 60 degree angles.